 - Was something not well understood?

 - Would a diagram for one of the definitions help you understand something better?

-Let us know in the contact us section.
+Let us know in the contact us section of the website.
 This is a community resource and we plan to continue to update it, as new info is found.
-Thanks for reading and if you're still hungry for more we recommend the Gargoyle Book below.
+Thanks for reading and if you're still hungry for more we recommend the Gargoyle Book in our store.

 - Rhacodactylus: The Complete Guide to their Selection and Care ( ISBN-13 : 978-0974297101)

 - Gargoyle Geckos (ISBN-13 : 978-0974297156)

 - Khan Academy Multiple Alleles, incomplete dominance, and codominance

 - Chromatophores and color change in the lizard, Anolis carolinensis; J. D. Taylor, M. E. Hadley, Published 2004